Rennud/Rennud/README.md

 ### Hi there 👋, I am Martin,

 I am a passionate software engineer.
 I am proficient in Java, Spring boot, DevOps, Python, TypeScript, React, HTML, CSS and Git.
-Now I am focusing just on Java and necessary tools for development and operation enterprise application.
+Now I am focusing on Java and necessary tools for development and operation enterprise application.

 ### 👨🏻‍💻 &nbsp;About Me